up

 If more than three channels are used, we get ambiguities in the interference location.
 The projection shows that in the area around the central axis of symmetry, the highest image quality is achieved through a high degree of agreement of the propagation times on all paths.
 At the borders, the delays of the four channels no longer match quite so exactly, here the picture becomes blurred.

 The images and films of the Acoustic Camera (almost sinusoidal time functions), on the other hand, required a different trick: negative delays f(t+Τ) had to be used here to compensate for positive delays f(t−Τ), path from the source to the microphones).
-In 1993 I called the corresponding algorithm mask algorithm (see the animation film Fig.8) later interference reconstruction.
+In 1993 I called the corresponding algorithm mask algorithm (see the animation film Fig.8) and the interference reconstruction).

 A (non-causal) negative delay (−Τ) (used to compensate a positive delay) shifts a time function with f(t+Τ).